Blephilia hirsuta: Taxonomy

 The German-American botanist Frederick Pursh described the hairy wood mint as Monarda hirsuta in his 1814 work Flora americae septentrionalis, before George Bentham gave it its current binomial name.
-The species name hirsuta is Latin for "hairy".

 Distribution and habitat

 In Canada, hairy wood mint can be found in southern Quebec and Ontario.
 It is common throughout the eastern United States, including Connecticut, Florida, Indiana, Kentucky, Minnesota, Nebraska, North Carolina, Tennessee, West Virginia, and Wisconsin.

 Hairy wood mint prefers rich moist soil in hardwood forests, along streams and rivers, in forest openings and thickets underlain by limestone, and is occasionally found near wetlands.
 Hairy wood mint likes partial sun or light shade.
 Forests with infrequent, low-intensity disturbances (i.e., gap dynamics) are ideal.

 Importance to humans

 Hairy wood mint is not generally used as food by humans, but it is often planted in gardens for its beauty and pleasant aroma; when the leaves are crushed or damaged they give off a minty scent.
 It may, however, have some beneficial medicinal properties, given that a related species (Blephilia ciliata) has historically been used by the Cherokee as a poultice to treat headaches.